OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card using only CSS.
-The card expands on hover, revealing additional content with a smooth transition.
-We'll use plain CSS3 for this example, focusing on transitions and transforms.
-No JavaScript is required!
+This document details a CSS-only solution to create an expanding card effect.
+The card expands smoothly on hover, revealing additional content.
+This example uses only CSS3 properties, demonstrating the power of CSS for creating interactive elements without JavaScript.

 **Description of the Styling:**

-The card utilizes a basic structure with a container, an image, and content sections.
-The magic happens through CSS transitions on `transform` and `opacity`.
-On hover, the card scales up slightly, and the hidden content fades in.
-We use a pseudo-element (`::before`) to create a subtle overlay effect during the expansion.
+The card uses a combination of transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the effect.
+The `::before` pseudo-element creates a subtle background overlay that darkens on hover, drawing attention to the expanding content.
+The card itself uses `transform: scale()` for the expanding animation, ensuring a smooth and visually appealing transition.

 **Full Code:**